bjoerng/mpdj/README.md

 # mpdj - A graph based DJ-like playlist generator auto enqueue thingy for mpd

+# mpdj moved to https://codeberg.org/bjoerng/mpdj See you there :)

 This project aims to create a playlist generator/auto enqueue songs thingy for Music Player Daemon.
 Just fire up mpdj_builder.py.
 Add some selection with criterias and provide some connections between them. mpdj_runner.py will